mchimenti/mchimenti.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hello!
 I am a research scientist with 20 years of deep experience in the fields of bioinformatics, genomics, and structural biology.
 I thrive when working on multi-disciplinary projects that combine genomics and computational (ML/AI) approaches to explore and solve complex scientific questions.

-I received world-class foundational training in biophysics during my PhD, made the leap to computational chemistry to work on drug discovery as a postdoc, and now work as a computational biologist and data scientist.
+I received world-class PhD training in biophysics, made the leap to computational chemistry to work on drug discovery as a postdoc, and now work as a computational biologist and data scientist.

-*Member, International Society of Computational Biologists (ISCB) 2015-present*

-*Member, Association of Biomolecular Research Facilities (ABRF) 2023-present*

 **Mission**